 Board certification is the mark of distinction for providers of biofeedback and neurofeedback services.
 Certification is valid for 4 years for providers who carry the credential in Biofeedback and Neurofeedback, and 3 years for those who are certified in Pelvic Muscle Dysfunction Biofeedback.
 Recertification indicates continuous peer review of ethical practice and the acquisition of advanced knowledge of recent developments in the field through required continuing education.
 Names of certified practitioners may be found on the BCIA website in our Find a Practitioner search function.

 Board certification establishes that an individual has met entry-level requirements for the clinical practice of biofeedback.
 However, BCIA certification is not a substitute for a state-issued license or other credential to practice one's profession.
-Candidates for certification who do not hold a professional license or its equivalent must stipulate that they practice under the supervision of a licensed provider when treating a medical or psychological disorder.
+Candidates for certification who do not hold a professional license or its equivalent must stipulate that they practice under the legal supervision of a licensed provider when treating a medical or psychological disorder.